 Russell Meiselman – Building an inspiring workplace – Clark Outsourcing

 We talk to Russell Meiselman, founder and CEO of Clark Outsourcing.
-They are based in a massive warehouse located in Clark City which has a lot of desks in it.
+They are based on a massive warehouse located in Clark City which has a lot of desks.
 It has space for about 450 staff, has a statue of liberty and containers that are being reshaped into private offices.
 So this is a really incredible facility and I’m excited to share this episode with you.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.